DaleOnRails/CA-Assignment-MH-kit/README.md

             puts "You have already selected activity guide.
 Please choose another option.".colorize(:red)
 ```

 This worked!
-Although (with bad coding habits and a fixed mindset still to shed) after continuing with this approach for quite a while i ended up with over 100 lines of code displaying a super ugly multi-nested case statement! *face slap*
+Although (with bad coding habits and a fixed mindset still to shed) after continuing with this approach for quite a while i ended up with over 100 lines of code displaying a super ugly multi-nested case statement. *face slap*

-I then wasted the next day on googling trying to find some kind of help or similar instance i could relate this problem to.
+I then wasted way to much time on googling trying to find some kind of help or similar instance i could relate this problem to.
 However with almost no examples of menu driven terminal applications on the internet, i wasn't able to find anything that helped solve my problem.
-It especially didn't help having an esoteric application idea such as this.

 (or for any of the other numerous challenges i ran into while developing this application for that matter).
 (Also to note on that, that is the major reason why i am posting these long ugly code snippets and rambles...in the hope of helping someone in the future).

-With shame i'll admit i was trying to fix this for nearly two full days and came to the conclusion that i would fail this assessment and would make a terible dev.
-(This still hasn't been marked and im late for that matter so i won't speak to soon!!)
+With shame i'll admit i was trying to fix this for nearly a day and a half and came to the conclusion that i would fail this assessment and would make a terible dev.
+(This still hasn't been marked so i won't speak to soon!!)

 *It wasn't until i started to believe in myself and slow down to think logically, that everything started to work!!
 As corny as that sounds*

 I remembered what my instructor *Matt* told me about breaking problems down, one lego block at a time to identify the root problem.
-So i asked myself one question, what am i trying to do?
+So i asked myself what am i trying to do?

 ("I'm trying to get the menu to **repeatedly display** underneath a feature so the user can continue navigating my app")